 - Swollen lymph nodes

 For some patients, symptoms of pericoronitis are temporary, as the wisdom teeth may be still in the process of erupting fully through the gum tissue.
-However, if these molars never fully come in, you may need to consider extraction or other treatment as recommended by your dentist.
+However, if these molars never fully come in, you may need to consider extraction or other treatment as recommended by our general dentistry in Asheville.

 4. Trouble Biting or Chewing